 How To Train With Heart Rate Zones

-Why do we measure heart rate?
+Why should you measure your heart rate?

 When you exercise, you strengthen your muscles, including your heart.
 Just like the other muscles in your body, when you challenge your heart to work harder, it becomes stronger.

-Heart rate is measured in ‘beats per minute’.
+Heart rate is measured in “beats per minute”.

 What are the heart rate zones?